opengauss-mirror/docs/content/en/docs/Developerguide/statement_history.md

 </td>
 <td class="cellrowborder" valign="top" width="21.62216221622162%" headers="mcps1.2.4.1.2 "><p id="p19022242917"><a name="p19022242917"></a><a name="p19022242917"></a>text</p>
 </td>
 <td class="cellrowborder" valign="top" width="56.24562456245624%" headers="mcps1.2.4.1.3 "><p id="p166675265421"><a name="p166675265421"></a><a name="p166675265421"></a>Network status of messages sent through a physical connection, including the time (unit: μs), number of calls, and throughput (unit: byte).
-This field can be used to analyze the network overhead of SQL in a distributed system.
-This field is not supported in a standalone mode.
+This can be used to analyze the network overhead of SQL statements in a distributed system and is not supported in standalone system.
 Example: {"time":xxx, "n_calls":xxx, "size":xxx}.</p>
 </td>
 </tr>
 <tr id="row1597621252919"><td class="cellrowborder" valign="top" width="22.132213221322132%" headers="mcps1.2.4.1.1 "><p id="p129761512172910"><a name="p129761512172910"></a><a name="p129761512172910"></a>net_recv_info</p>